AHalic/Pascal-Compiler/README.md

 Gabriel Soares, Marco Oliari and Sophie Dilhon

-In this stage of the project, the semantic analyser was implemented, along with an AST and some auxiliar tables to store, for example, variables and functions.
+In this stage of the project, the compiler generates JVM (bytecode) based on the AST implemented in a prior stage.

 ## How to run
 To compile and run the code, you can run in your command line: